mark-borg/phd/README.md

 The lexicon and associated annotation files used in the supervised training of both the HMM-based sign recognition system and the RNN-based system can be found here: [lexicon and associated annotation files](https://drive.google.com/open?id=1DqPHf28c7MBvObsBUP1GzI7YLiNmYjnI).
 The ELAN annotation tool is needed for the EAF files; this is available here: [ELAN tool](https://archive.mpi.nl/tla/elan).

+Results and code related to HMM-based sign recognition are included here: [HMM-based sign recognition](https://drive.google.com/open?id=17e6QSew4eNmvLEm7jOIe-gEwJwhjA5sl).
+This component uses the results of the previous components as input, mainly: body-part tracking, trajectory space factorisation, and subunit extraction.

+Results and code related to RNN-based sign recognition are included here: [RNN-based sign recognition](https://drive.google.com/open?id=1EfYZcTTl9_0RTtYJ1MUEVclRRz8WwbEs).
+This component uses the results of the previous components as input, mainly: body-part tracking, trajectory space factorisation, and subunit extraction.
+The trained RNN model is included as an .h5 file.

 --------------